MPAS-Dev/compass/docs/developers_guide/organization.rst

 :py:func:`compass.TestCase.add_step()`.
 After this, the :py:class:`dict` of
 steps will be available in ``self.steps``.

-By default, the test ase will go into a subdirectory with the same name as the test case (``rpe_test`` in this case).
+By default, the test case will go into a subdirectory with the same name as the test case (``rpe_test`` in this case).
 However, ``compass`` is flexible about the subdirectory structure and the names of the subdirectories.
 This flexibility was an important requirement in moving away from